awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-setup-working-env.md

          To see the policies that are attached to the role, use the IAM console\.
 Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 The following policies are attached to the role:
          + A trust policy that allows Amazon SageMaker to assume the role\.
          + The `AmazonSageMakerFullAccess` AWS managed policy\.
-         + If you specified access to additional S3 bucket\(s\) when creating theis role, the customer managed policy attached to the role\.
+         + If you specified access to additional S3 bucket\(s\) when creating this role, the customer managed policy attached to the role\.
 The name of the customer managed policy is `AmazonSageMaker-ExecutionPolicy-YYYYMMDDTHHmmSS`\.

          For more information about creating your own IAM role, see [Amazon SageMaker Roles ](sagemaker-roles.md)\.